Have you heard of restless legs syndrome (RLS) before?

 - Are you at risk of low iron due to such things as limiting meat in your diet, donating blood frequently or blood loss from a recent surgery?

-How to Manage Restless Legs Syndrome
+How to Calm Restless Legs Syndrome

 If your RLS is mild or moderate, and you want to treat RLS naturally, you should consider making small changes to your sleep routine.
 Here I’ve put together four unique strategies to minimize and manage your restless legs syndrome symptoms.

 1. Increase Your Magnesium to Improve Your Sleep

 While restless legs syndrome treatment is still evolving, a Mayo Clinic study found magnesium was an effective form of natural therapy.
 That's definitely worth noting, since other studies have shown that approximately 48% of Americans do not meet their dietary requirements of magnesium.

 How does magnesium improve sleep and RLS symptoms, exactly?
 It's a bit science-heavy but bear with me!

 Magnesium helps in regulating something known as “gamma-aminobutyric acid” -- or GABA -- an important amino acid that plays a key role in your overall sleep health.
 One of the primary functions of GABA is to help your brain power down for the night, helping you relax, de-stress, and ultimately, fall asleep.
 Put simply, magnesium helps your body maintain healthy levels of GABA, allowing for more restorative sleep.
 This calming ritual is a natural boost to your circadian rhythm, too.